 Eden is wonderful walking country, either a leisurely walk along river banks and lake shore or take to the higher paths over the Pennines and Lake District fells.
 Cyclists can follow the coast to coast (C2C) and Cumbria Cycle Way, both waymarked, or enjoy the tracks that abound in the area.

 There is a wide range of attractions to visit during your stay, historic houses, castles, gardens, craft workshops, galleries and museums (there are over seventy visitor attractions in Eden).
 Sporting facilities include sailing, windsurfing, golf, squash, tennis, horse riding and fishing.
 Your eating requirements are catered for by excellent restaurants reflecting the local flavour, traditional pubs, tea and coffee shops, either in the towns or one of the many picturesque villages.
 Or you can buy fresh local produce from farm or village shops to cook yourself, or perhaps to take home.

 The River Eden provides challenging fishing, and has in place a "Go Wild" scheme to enable visitors to try wild fishing on the river.
-Information about this scheme is on the Go Wild website.
+Information about this scheme is here.